giga1699/GCTools/README.txt

  i.
 Precondition: None
  ii.
 Postcondition: Sets the page to NOT be a PHP page.
 Returns TRUE on success, and FALSE otherwise.
 (b) This function allows the user to remove the status of being a PHP page.
+Navigation class
+ 1. Navigation
+(a) Pre/Post-conditions:
+ i.
+Precondition: None
+ ii.
+Postcondition: Sets-up the Navigation class
+(b) This function sets up the Navigation class for the user to use
+ 2. addPage($page)
+(a) $page => Defines a Page class to be added to the navigation structure (b) Pre/Post-conditions:
+ i.
+Precondition: $page should be a Page class ii.
+Postcondition: Add the page to the navigation structure (c) This function allows the user to add a page to the navigation structure.
+ 3. getPage($pageName)
+(a) $pageName => Defines the name of a page in the navigation structure (b) Pre/Post-conditions:
+ i.
+Precondition: $pageName should be a page that exists ii.
+Postcondition: Return the Page class of the page, or FALSE otherwise (c) This function allows the user to get all the page information for a page based on its name.
+ 4. getHomePage()
+(a) Pre/Post-conditions:
+ i.
+Precondition: The home page should be set (i.e. a page name of “”) ii.
+Postcondition: Return the Page class of the home page (b) This function allows the user access to the home page of the navigation structure.
+This is a unique function created specifically for the home page.
+ 5. getSitemap()
+(a) Pre/Post-conditions:
+ i.
+Precondition: Pages should exist in the navigation structure ii.
+Postcondition: Return a XML sitemap based on sitemaps.org standard, or FALSE otherwise.
+(b) This function generates a XML sitemap that the user can submit to search engines describing the layout of their website.
+ 6. (protected) addPageToSitemap($page)
+(a) This function is internal to the Navigation class, and is used to actually add the pages to the XML sitemap in the getSitemap() function.
+ 7. pageExists($pageName)
+(a) $pageName => Defines the name of a page that the user is looking for.
+(b) Pre/Post-conditions:
+ i.
+Precondition: $pageName should be defined ii.
+Postcondition: Returns TRUE if the page exists, and FALSE otherwise (c) This function allows the user to check if a particular page exists in the navigation structure.
+ 8. formatPageName($name)
+(a) $name => Defines a page name
+(b) Pre/Post-conditions:
+ i.
+Precondition: $name should be given ii.
+Postcondition: Format the page name into a “SEO”-friendly format (c) This function allows the user to format a page name for SEO optimization.
 Class Example

 photo.inc.php